-- Rescue medications, also called quick-relief or fast-acting medications, work immediately to relieve asthma symptoms when they occur.
+- Quick-relief medicines (also called rescue medicines or fast-acting medicines) work immediately to relieve asthma symptoms when they happen.
 They're often inhaled directly into the lungs, where they open up the airways and relieve symptoms such as wheezing, coughing, and shortness of breath, often within minutes.
-But as effective as they are, rescue medications don't have a long-term effect.
+But as effective as they are, these medicines don't have a long-term effect.

-- Controller medications, also called preventive or maintenance medications, work over a period of time to reduce airway inflammation and help prevent asthma symptoms from occurring.
+- Long-term control medicines (also called controller medicines or maintenance medicines) work over a period of time to ease airway inflammation and help prevent asthma symptoms.
 They may be inhaled or swallowed as a pill or liquid.

-The most-prescribed rescue medications are quick-acting bronchodilators (usually given through an inhaler or a nebulizer), which loosen the tightened muscles around inflamed airways.
+The most-prescribed quick-relief medicines are quick-acting bronchodilators (usually given through an inhaler or a nebulizer), which loosen the tightened muscles around inflamed airways.
 The most common of these, beta2-agonists, are related to adrenaline and usually work within minutes to provide temporary relief of symptoms.

 If a bronchodilator alone doesn't resolve a severe flare-up, other medications may be given by mouth or injection to help treat it.